s890126/Deep-Learning-Project/README.md

 # Deep-Learning-Research
-<h2>This is a research project for helping dentists automatically mark the facial landmarks which will be used in the treatment or surgery with deep learning and python programming.</h2>
+<h2>This is a research project utilizing deep learning and python programming to help dentists automatically mark the facial landmarks which will be used in treatments.</h2>

 <h3>L10 is the landmark that we want to find because we have noticed that those approaches in the past have difficulty to detect the landmark 10(Gonion) precisely</h3>
 <img width="590" alt="Screenshot 2023-07-15 at 4 03 32 PM" src="https://github.com/s890126/Deep-Learning-Project/assets/65753398/05c5d553-83e6-4721-b365-ae64827bd21a">